 Kids with demonstrated dyslexia are eligible for accommodations in school.
 “Dyslexia robs a person of time,” Dr. Shaywitz explains, “and accommodations give the time back to her.”
 Accommodations may include:

-One of the best ways to support a child with dyslexia — or any child who is struggling — is to encourage those activities that they like and feel good at, whether it is music, joining a sports team or anything else that helps build her confidence.
+One of the best ways to support a child with dyslexia — or any child who is struggling — is to encourage those activities that they like and feel good at, whether it is music, joining a sports team or anything else that helps build their confidence.

 To help reinforce that dyslexia is not a marker of intelligence, it can also be helpful to talk about successful people — like Whoopi Goldberg and Steven Spielberg — who have also been diagnosed with dyslexia.